emmajanedrews/base-template/_posts/2017-04-26-an-update-on-our-market-through-the-1st-quarter.md

 {% include pullquote.html %}

 We’re having a very strong year.
 In fact, this could be the best year ever for our market.
-It could very well be the first year we have over 18,000 home sales in this market.
+It could very well be the first year we have more than 18,000 home sales in this market.

 I'll keep you updated with changes in the market as they come.
 If you have any questions in the meantime, give me a call or send me an email.
 I look forward to hearing from you.